brfairchild/BraydenFairchild_CS315_Exercise_0/README.md

 > I did not realize there were more steps to be completed after finishing the tutorial and I turn it in without looking or checking to make sure.

 > After discovering the pages about exercises I went back into the project and made sure everything was set up correctly and filled out the activity report.

+Fixed Naming Convention for real

+> Read through the instructions again to find a part that I missed, I assumed the xyz could be replaced with my fullname but I see that it was specifically my bsu login or surname so I changed it brfairchild.

+Licences added

+> I was under the assumption that I only needed to say I used the tutorial after reviewing the work I added licences for everything used inside of the project.
+Moral of the story, I need to read the instructions better.